-The Department of Crop Science offers two distinctly different undergraduate degree programs; a Bachelor of Science in Plant and Soil Science and a Bachelor of Science in Turfgrass Science.
+The Department of Crop Science offers two distinctly different undergraduate majors; a Bachelor of Science in Plant and Soil Science and a Bachelor of Science in Turfgrass Science.
 Each degree program provides a strong science-based foundation as well as technical and supporting courses related to each individual discipline.
+We provide scholarship opportunities for undergraduate and graduate students, internships for real world experience, student clubs so students can network with other students, and research experiences in the lab and field.

 Please feel free to contact Crop Science at firstname.lastname@example.org